Date: 2023.08.29

 So some special cases are:

-- when , we say converges in mean to
+, we say converges in mean to - when

-- when , we say converges in mean square to
+, we say converges in mean square to

 Theorem from Marginal Joint distribution